Charles Gordon (American football)

-Charles Gordon (born July 18, 1984) is an American former professional football cornerback and coach.
-He was signed by the Vikings as an undrafted free agent in 2006.
-He played college football at the University of Kansas.
-He also was a defensive backs coach at the University of Northern Colorado and the Defensive quality control coach for the Denver Broncos.
+Charles Gordon (born July 18, 1984) is an American former professional football player who was a cornerback for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Kansas Jayhawks and was signed by the Vikings as an undrafted free agent in 2006.
+He also was a defensive backs coach at the University of Northern Colorado and the defensive quality control coach for the Denver Broncos.

 College career

 A native of California, he attended Santa Monica High School.
 Gordon was recruited to play at the University of Kansas as a wide receiver, arriving on campus in 2002.
 In 2003, as a redshirt freshman, Gordon had 57 pass receptions for 769 yards, both totals set school records for freshmen.
 These marks were good enough to earn Gordon first-team freshman All-American honors.
 Gordon finished the season as one of the team's starting cornerbacks in addition to his starting roles as a wide receiver and punt returner.
 The following season Gordon was moved to defense on a full-time basis.
 He led the nation in interceptions (7) and earning first-team All-Big 12 and third-team All-American honors.
 Going into his junior season, Gordon was named a pre-season first-team All-American at cornerback by numerous publications, however, Gordon was moved back to being primarily a wide receiver early in the conference season.
 For his efforts during his junior campaign, Gordon was named first-team All-Big 12 kick returner, as well as second-team cornerback and honorable mention wide receiver.

 At the conclusion of the 2005 season, Gordon announced that he would forgo his senior season to enter the NFL draft.